jeffreythawkins/jira2v1/README.md

 ```
 V1_TASK_HOURS={number of hours you would like each task to be.
 Default: 4}
 V1_TASK_DESCRIPTION_DETAIL={short or long.
 Default: long}
+CREATE_MAINTENANCE_TASK={false or true.
+Default: true}
 ```

 ## Configure

-* Change the JIRA_JQL in the .env file.
+* ONCE: Set the `JIRA_JQL` in the .env file to match all JIRAs you would like to have imported.
 This is the JIRA query statement.
 The resulting defects that will be copied to V1 as Tasks with links.
-* Change the V1_STORY_ID in the .env file.
+* EVERY SPRINT: Set the `V1_STORY_ID` in the .env file.
 This is the target story where all tasks will be created.
 This is not the S-109579 looking thingy.
-It's the id found in the URL for the story if you click on it.
+It's the id found in query parameter portion of the URL (immediately after the `%3A`) for the story if you open it in a new tab.

 ## Run